ot4i/app-connect-templates/resources/markdown/Slack notifications for Closed Won opportunities in SugarCRM_instructions.md

     - **Slack**
 3. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.

-The flow is started when an opportunity is updated to 'Closed Won' in SugarCRM.
+The flow is started when an opportunity is updated to 'Closed Won' status in SugarCRM.